Computer Vision Applications with YOLO

 pip install -U pip

-1. Install the ultralytics pip package with optional dependencies:
+1. Install the ultralytics package:

-pip install ultralytics[export]
+pip install ultralytics

 1. Reboot the device: